fbpx

 9. All assessments will be uploaded by the learner to the unit of competency Moodle for marking and the retention of assessment evidence.

 10. All assessments will be retained for six months after the date of marking is entered into VETtrak for ASQA and three years for NSW Smart and Skilled.
-Other state funding will have their own requirements, and this will be checked prior to engaging with other state training services.
+Other funding will have their own requirements, and this will be checked prior to engaging with other state training services.

 You can use Moodle to access course materials online and complete and upload assessments.